 - (a) The Hospital has entered into a contract with Kingston Regional Hospital Laundry Services for laundry services for an initial term of April 1, 2015 until August 31, 2020.
-This contract was renewed for a four-year term, until August 31, 2024, with the option to renew for up to three additional five-year terms. - (b) The Hospital has entered into a contract with Kingston Health Sciences Centre and the Southeastern Ontario Academic Medical Organization for laboratory and pathology services for an initial term of July 6, 2017 until June 30, 2022 with the option to renew for five years. - (c) The Hospital is currently in the implementation phase of a major information systems project (referred to as "Lumeo RHIS") to replace its current core clinical system over the next four years.
+This contract was renewed for a four-year term, until August 31, 2024, with the option to renew for up to three additional five-year terms. - (b) The Hospital has entered into a contract with Kingston Health Sciences Centre and the Southeastern Ontario Academic Medical Organization for laboratory and pathology services for an initial term of July 6, 2017 until June 30, 2022 with the option to renew for five years.
+The agreement was renewed in 2022 for an additional five-year term ending June 30, 2027. - (c) The Hospital is currently in the implementation phase of a major information systems project (referred to as "Lumeo RHIS") to replace its current core clinical system over the next four years.
 The project will be delivered under a "Governance and Master Services Agreement" led by Kingston Health Sciences Centre in partnership with Brockville General Hospital, Lennox and Addington County General Hospital Association, Perth and Smith Falls District Hospital, Providence Care Centre, and Quinte Health Care Hospital.
 The partners have gone through a rigorous process of procurement and planning over the past five years and agreed to commence implementation in July 2021.
 Under the agreement, the Hospital is responsible for specific costs relating to the local site implementation in addition to a proportionate share of regional costs.
 In 2021, the Hospital's Board of Directors approved the project with a total cost of ownership of approximately \$15 million over 10 years.

-Costs incurred to date of \$4,400,000 (2022 - \$890,000) are included in capital assets on the Statement of Financial Position relating to this project and have been financed using internal resources.
+Costs incurred to date of \$7,000,000 (2023 - \$4,400,000) are included in capital assets on the Statement of Financial Position relating to this project and have been financed using internal resources.